frisbro303/signDNE_python/README.md

 ```

 ## signDNE library
-In order to acess the ariaDNE function add `from signDNE import ariaDNE` to your script.
+In order to acess the ariaDNE function add `from signDNE import aria_dne` to your script.

 The function will calculate local DNE, local curvature values, DNE, positiveDNE component, and negativeDNE component.